Generalized Distribution Prediction for Asset Returns: Methodology

 \subsection{Experimental Setup}

-Our proposed model -which will be referred to as qLSTM- is evaluated and compared against the original model architecture \cite{dist-pred} -which will be called qDense-.
-It should be noted that the comparison is not entirely fair as the original model was trained under different circumstances and utilized different data.
-As the qDense model has a fixed forecast window of 22 days, the qLSTM model will only utilize a 22-day-ahead window as well.
-This means that on the test data, the assets are iterated sequentially taking 22 entries at a time, and then the loss of the 22-day-quantiles of both models is compared using the loss function described in the next section.
-To act as a baseline for both models, we compare them to a simple linear quantile regression (LQR) model \footnote{The LQR model is trained and tested using the same data as qDense} \cite{quant-reg}.
+Our proposed models qLSTM, defined in Eq. \eqref{eq:qlstm} and qHybrid, found in Eq. \eqref{eq:qhybrid} is evaluated and compared against the model architecture from \cite{dist-pred} -which will be called qDense.
+It should be noted that the comparison is not entirely fair as the qDense model was trained under different circumstances and utilized different data.
+However, to ensure fair comparison as much as we can, in this paper, we always train the models on the same setup.
+As the qDense model has a fixed forecast window of 22 days, the qLSTM and qHybrid models will only utilize a 22-day-ahead window as well.
+This means that on the test data, the assets are iterated sequentially taking 22 entries at a time, and then the loss of the 22-day quantiles of both models is compared using the loss function described in the next section.
+To act as a baseline for all models, we compare them to a simple linear quantile regression (LQR) model \footnote{The LQR model is trained and tested using the same data as qDense} \cite{quant-reg}.